polterguy/phosphorusfive/FAQ.md

 ### What are your personal political preferences?

-Anarchy!
-I don't like Trump, I don't like Hilary, and I don't like Obama either - In fact, when I think more thoroughly about this, I don't think I have ever met a politician whom I like, and whom I would enjoy having a conversation with - And I have certainly never met one whom I would trust with the decision making processes in my life.
+__Anarchy__!
+I don't like Trump, I don't like Hilary, and I don't like Obama - In fact, when I think more thoroughly about this, I don't think I have ever met a politician whom I like, and whom I would enjoy having a conversation with - And I have certainly never met one whom I would trust with the decision making processes in my life.

 I am a purebred __Anarchist__, to the bone!
 And you couldn't get me to vote, even if my life depended upon it!
 I support _"nobody for President!"_

+### What is your formal education

+9 years of elementary school.
+I am autodidact, and I am proud about it.
+I consider public schools to be the primary engine in societies brainwashing machine.
+Still I know more programming languages, and often times more math too, than most PhDs I have met in my life.

 ### How on Earth did you do this?
 (Create Phosphorus Five)